mickeradman/webshop/README.md

 I started working on this project as a degree project during the time I was studying to become a JavaScript developer.
 After my studies were finished I decided to continue working on it.

+This is an ongoing project and it's far from finished.

 <br>

 ## Instructions for testing